qwfy/vim-senter/readme.md

 support for 3 =< python < 3.6 can be easily added, the requirement of 3.6
 comes from the use of f-string).

 Just use your nvim's plugin manager to install it.
-For example:
+For example, if you are using vim-plug:

-    Plug 'qwfy/vim-senter'
+    Plug 'qwfy/vim-senter', { 'do': ':UpdateRemotePlugins' }

 If you want to send to Jupyter Notebook, you also need to install [jupyter-nbportal](https://github.com/qwfy/jupyter-nbportal/blob/master/readme.md)